Viking Radio’s launch date was set for Tuesday 17 April 1984.

 Inevitably there was a bit of poaching from the local BBC competition.
 The Presentation Department secretary came from Radio Humberside and she in turn acted as go-between in negotiating to bring sports presenter Dave Gibbins (below) onto the team.

 Also there at launch was Steve Colman, though mysteriously missing from the publicity and schedules.
 Steve’s first show was on Friday night at 10 p.m., with Night Light.
 Steve went on to work at Metro and Magic 1152.

 The final ingredient in the on-air mix were the jingles, those wonderful full orchestral over-the-top jingles.
 Several production companies were approached to produce Viking first jingle package before the commission went to Cath Baxter.
 The bonus here was that Cath Baxter was based locally at Cawood near Selby, though the jingles were recorded over at the Strawberry Studios in Stockport.
-On vocal duties were Steve Butler and Sheila Scott, both seasoned jingle singers with Alfasound.
+On vocal duties were Steve Butler and Sheila Gott, both seasoned jingle singers with Alfasound.

 The package offered about 100 jingles, with all the various alternative mixes.
 These instrumental versions of the main image song and the sports theme let you appreciate the work of arranger Paul Flush.
 You can see where Chris Moyles and the guys at Music4 got their ideas from can’t you?

 So here’s Viking’s launch from that Tuesday morning just before 7 a.m.